-Who was the serpent in the Garden?ANSWER:
+The Serpent In The GardenQUESTION: Who was the serpent in the Garden?ANSWER:

 any suggestion from the serpent should have been instantly suspicious for two reasons.
 Firstly, Adam had informed Eve of his God-given command over the creatures.
 And secondly, God had always spoken directly to Adam and Eve.

 The serpent in the garden became a willing conspirator with Satan in deceiving Eve.
 No other animal served his purpose so well.
 From thoughtful and discreet, it became conceited and duplicitous.
 The original Genesis context stresses the duplicity of the serpent.
-The Devilís use of the serpent portrays the serpentís consent and cooperation.
+The Devil’s use of the serpent portrays the serpent’s consent and cooperation.
 God cursed

 - Firstly, appearing to her as a lesser being and not in an intimidating manner.